monohaus/expansion_tile_list/README.md

 ## Known Issues
  - State Management issues with ExpansionTile children: Set [maintainState](https://api.flutter.dev/flutter/material/ExpansionTile/maintainState.html) to `true` for the `ExpansionTile` children to maintain the state of the children when the parent `ExpansionTileList` is rebuilt.
- - Expansion state issues: The expansion state of the `ExpansionTile`  may not be maintained when the parent of `ExpansionTileList` is rebuilds due to the change of the widget tree.
+ - Expansion state issues: The expansion state of the `ExpansionTile`  may not be maintained when the parent of `ExpansionTileList` is rebuilt due to the change of the widget tree.
 To maintain the expansion state, use a GlobalKey.
  - ExpansionTileList `tileBuilder` issues: If the `tileBuilder` modifies the widget tree during a rebuild, it may disrupt the maintenance of the expansion state of the `ExpansionTile`.
 To address this, use a GlobalKey on the `ExpansionTile`.
  - ExpansionTileController `controller` issues:  The `controller` property may not function as expected when the `ExpansionTile` modifies the widget is modified tree during a rebuild.
 To resolve this, use a `GlobalKey` or delegate the management of the controller to `ExpansionTileList` using `ExpansionTileItemController`.
 ```text
   Failed assertion: line 607 pos 12: 'widget.controller?._state == null': is not true.
  ```
-These issues are due to the Flutter framework limitations and not the package.
-We have ensured that the package works as expected with the Flutter framework and made sure to take a safe decision to mitigate this issues.
+These issues are due to the `ExpansionTile` widget limitations and not the package.
+We have ensured that the package works as expected with the Flutter framework and made sure to take a safe decision to mitigate these issues.
 This means no issues should be encountered when using the package as intended.

 ## Contributing